rabite0/hunter/README.md

-If it works on anyother system go ahead open an issue and we will add to the README.MD
+If it works on anyother system go ahead open an issue and we will add to the README.md or wiki.

 ## PREREQUISITES: